 It’s the sleek brush that’s so well-made that you actually have to watch out for knock-offs.
 We’re talking about the ‘FURminator’, of course… but is it really that good?
 Today we’ll talk about using the FURminator for German shepherd grooming and give you the inside scoop on what this brush is all about.

-We’ll let you know if it’s good for your German shepherd and why that might be, as well as the best FURminator model to use for German shepherds and some usage tips that will come in handy.
+We’ll let you know if it’s good for your German Shepherd and why that might be, as well as the best FURminator model to use for German shepherds and some useful tips that will come in handy.

 Is The FURminator Good For A German Shepherd?

 Yes!
 Brushing your German Shepherd not only reduces shedding, but it’s very good for the dog’s skin.
 The FURminator is not only designed for this, but it’s such a consistent top-market seller that a number of competitors have stooped to cloning it!
 We can’t attest to the ‘clone’ models, but the original is definitely an excellent grooming tool that is great for your German Shepherd.

 So, why is the FURminator making so many waves?
 As it turns out, there are several advantages to using this specialized brush on your German Shepherd.
 Let’s take a look at the top 4 perks of this product in the sections below.

 Fit For Both The Topcoat And The Undercoat